vichan7/lidar-imu-calib-docker/README.md

 ## Once the GUI runs...
-Details of the calibration process are in the README.md of [APRIL Lab's lidar_IMU_calib](https://github.com/APRIL-ZJU/lidar_IMU_calib), but here some takeaways we got from using it.
+Details of the calibration process are in the README.md of [APRIL Lab's lidar_IMU_calib](https://github.com/APRIL-ZJU/lidar_IMU_calib), but here are some takeaways we got from using it.
 * Follow steps in [lidar_IMU_calib](https://github.com/APRIL-ZJU/lidar_IMU_calib) READ ME
   * Can see in terminal when each step is done running
 * Can’t run multiple steps at the same time
 * Running multiple rosbags:
-  * After the first bag runs, quit the GUI (`Ctrl + C` in terminal) and the next bag will start running
+  * After the first bag runs, quit the GUI (`Ctrl C` in terminal) and the next bag will start running

 ## Adding New Data